 These tools are good at finding patterns and making systematic changes.
 But they can't understand what those changes mean for your application.
 That's where most teams get stuck.

 The AI industry is obsessed with context windows.
-"Look, we can handle 100K tokens!"
 But bigger context windows don't solve the real problem.

 Think about it this way: if you showed someone 100,000 lines of code and asked them to understand how it all fits together, they'd be overwhelmed.
 More information isn't the same as better understanding.

-What you need is AI that has already learned how your specific system works.
-Not AI that sees more code at once, but AI that understands the patterns and relationships in your code.
+What migration requires is AI that has already learned how your specific system works.
+Not AI that sees more code at once, but AI that understands the patterns and relationships in your codebase.

 ResearchGate research shows that systematic prompting can help with migrations, but it still requires manual context injection for every change.

-The smarter approach is to use AI agents that maintain persistent understanding of your codebase.
-Instead of explaining your architecture repeatedly, the agent already knows how your user service connects to your payment flows and authentication patterns.
+The smarter approach is to use agent orchestration that maintains a persistent understanding of the codebase.
+Intent’s Coordinator agent already knows how the user service connects to payment flows and authentication patterns before the first migration task is assigned, because the Context Engine has indexed the full dependency graph.

 How Real Teams Do Migration